strapi/documentation/docusaurus/docs/dev-docs/api/plugins/server-api.md

 ## Configuration

 `config` stores the default plugin configuration.
+It loads and validates the configuration inputted from the user within the [`./config/plugins.js` configuration file](/dev-docs/configurations/plugins).

 **Type**: `Object`